forrestyishichen/cmpe202-jinsho/VALUES.md

 Merged my project v1.2 to master _Shrek GO!_.
 New map has been implemented.
 I would like to pick **communication** as this week's value.
 A good team meeting will make much more progress during individual work.

+**Jingduo Huang**
+The second version of our game has been implemented.
+New map has been developed.
+I want to choose "communication" as this week's value.
+In the weekly meeting, we solved the bugs and discussed more scenario which will be added to our game.